Trade Forex Trading

 In pivot point analysis three levels are oftenly recognized above and below the central point.
 These are calculated from the range of price movement in previous trading period and then added to the central point for resistances & subtracted from it for support areas.

-Trend Direction: Combined with other Forex analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the currency market.
+Trend Direction: Combined with other Forex analysis techniquesmethods such as overbought oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the currency market.
 Trades are only taken in direction of the trend.
-Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the central pivot.
+Buy trades occur only when price is above the central point & sell trades occur only when the price is below the center pivot point.

-Forex Price Breakouts: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell signal occurs when price breaks down through the central point or one of the support levels (typically Support 1).
+Trading Price Break Outs: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Area 1).
+A short sell signal occurs when price breaks down through the center point point or one of the support levels (typically Support Area 1).

-Trend Reversals: In trend reversals, a buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Trend Reversals: In trend reversals, a buy signal occurs when price moves towards a support level, gets very near to it, touches it, or moves only slightly through it, & then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4